Gilead-BioStats/gsm.app/principles.md

 }
 ```

-## Separate UI and Server files
+## Single mod files

-For modules, create two files: `mod_ModuleName_UI.R` and `mod_ModuleName_Server.R`.
-The UI function and its (small, not reused) helper functions go in the first one, and the server function and its (small, not reused) helper functions go in the other.
-It's theoretically easier to have them both open and tab between them (or open them side-by-side) than to scroll up and down in one file.

-This is noted here specifically *because* I'm going back and forth about how I feel about this.
+For modules, create one file: `mod_ModuleName.R`.
+We previously used separate `_UI.R` and `_Server.R` files, but it made it harder to update things than it needed to be.